 Indicator Lights

-Remember how surge protectors can silently wear out?
 Good quality models come equipped with indicator lights—one for “protected” and another for “grounded.”
-If the “protected” light goes out, it means the internal components have sacrificed themselves to protect your devices, and it’s time for a replacement.
+If the “protected” light goes out, the internal components have sacrificed themselves, and it’s time for a replacement.
 Never rely on a protector without a functioning “protected” light.

 Additional Features

-• Outlets and Spacing: Ensure you have enough outlets for all your devices, including any future additions.
-Wide-spaced outlets are a blessing for bulky power adapters.
+- Outlets and Spacing: Ensure enough outlets for all devices, including future additions.
+Wide-spaced outlets are beneficial for bulky power adapters.

-• Data Line Protection: Don’t forget other vulnerable entry points.
-Some surge protectors offer protection for phone lines, Ethernet cables, and coaxial cables, safeguarding your entire connected network.
+- Data Line Protection: Some surge protectors offer protection for phone lines, Ethernet cables, and coaxial cables, safeguarding your entire connected network.

-• Warranty: Reputable manufacturers often back their products with connected equipment warranties, which can be invaluable if a surge protector fails and your connected devices are damaged.
+- Warranty: Reputable manufacturers often back their products with connected equipment warranties, which are invaluable if a surge protector fails and connected devices are damaged.

 The Unseen Threat: When to Replace Your Surge Protector

-Unlike many other electronic devices, surge protectors don’t usually give a dramatic final performance.
-Instead, they often degrade quietly over time.
-As mentioned, each surge they absorb reduces their protective capacity.
+Surge protectors often degrade quietly over time.
+Each absorbed surge reduces their protective capacity.
 Most surge protectors have an effective lifespan of three to five years, even under normal conditions with daily, smaller surges.

-However, a major electrical event, such as a direct lightning strike or a significant power outage, can deplete its joule reserve instantly.
-This is why relying on those indicator lights is so crucial.
-If your “protected” light is off, or if you’ve experienced a major electrical incident, it’s a clear sign that your faithful guardian has done its job and needs to be replaced.
-Don’t gamble with your expensive electronics; a small investment in a new surge protector is far less costly than replacing an entire system.
+A major electrical event, such as a direct lightning strike or a significant power outage, can deplete its joule reserve instantly.
+Relying on indicator lights is crucial.
+If your “protected” light is off, or if you’ve experienced a major electrical incident, it’s a clear sign that your protector needs replacement.
+A small investment in a new surge protector is far less costly than replacing an entire system.

 Expert Insight: A Word from Wwmsl’s Lead Engineer